GNLN — Greenlane Holdings, Inc.

 1. Key Financial Results and Metrics

-- Total Net Sales: $19.6 million, down 18.1% from $24 million in Q1 2023 and down 51% from $39.9 million in Q2 2022.
+- Total Net Sales: $19.6 million, down 18.1% from Q1 2023 ($24 million) and down 51% year-over-year from Q2 2022 ($39.9 million).

 - Gross Profit: $4.6 million, a decrease of $900,000 from Q1 2023; gross margin slightly improved to 23.3% from 23% in Q1 2023.

-- Net Loss: $10.5 million or $6.56 per share, compared to a loss of $10.2 million or $6.40 per share in Q1 2023, and a loss of $14.5 million in Q2 2022.
+- Net Loss: $10.5 million or $6.56 per share, slightly higher than the loss of $10.2 million in Q1 2023; improved from a loss of $14.5 million in Q2 2022.

-- Adjusted EBITDA Loss: $5.9 million, an improvement from a loss of $6.8 million in Q1 2023.
+- Adjusted EBITDA Loss: $5.9 million, improved from a loss of $6.8 million in Q1 2023.

-- Cash Position: Ended Q2 with $4.7 million in cash and $14.2 million in working capital, down from $5.9 million and $25.7 million, respectively, at the end of Q1 2023.
+- Cash Position: Ended Q2 with $4.7 million in cash and $14.2 million in working capital, down from $5.9 million and $25.7 million respectively at the end of Q1 2023.

 2. Strategic Updates and Business Highlights